aklokov-iOS/DGTriangleGraphView/README.md

 ## Requirements
 * Xcode 6 or higher
 * Apple LLVM compiler
-* iOS 6.0 or higher
+* iOS 8.0 or higher (May work on previous versions, just did not testit.
+Feel free to edit it).
 * ARC

 ## Demo